Szwochm/OSCP-Prep/README.md

 ## Responder / MultiRelay
 - The Responder, and MultiRelay tools offer many MITM services, not just LLMNR and NBT-NS.
 DNS, WPAD, and SMB looked interesting...
 - Don't understand when to disable specific servers...
 Searches say its to prevent collisions but I still don't fully understand.
+Will look into Responder Configurations.